 Regular participation in sport and exercise are great ways to keep fit and healthy but there are risks involved and sometimes injuries happen.
-Most often excessive training, inappropriate technique or a collision with another player can be the cause of injury but structural abnormalities and muscle imbalances/weakness can also be to blame.
+Most often excessive training, inappropriate technique or a collision with another player can be the cause of injury but structural abnormalities and muscle imbalances or weakness can also be to blame.
 Common sporting injuries include lower back pain, neck pain, sprains and strains, ankle injuries, knee injuries, rotator cuff injuries, elbow injuries and tendinopathies.
-Such injuries may cause significant pain and debilitation taking you away from the sports and activities that you enjoy.
+Such injuries may cause significant pain and debilitation taking a patient away from the sports and activities that they enjoy.